OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 > [!WARNING]
-> Do not attempt to directly work add or delete members of the the `RangeAreas.areas.items` array.
-This will lead to unexpected behavior.
+> Do not attempt to directly add or delete members of the the `RangeAreas.areas.items` array.
+This will lead to undesirable behavior in your code.
 For example, it is possible to push an additional `Range` object onto the array, but doing so will cause errors because `RangeAreas` properties and methods behave as if the new item isn't there.
-For example, the `areaCount` property does not include ranges pushed in this way, and the `RangeAreas.getItemAt(index)` throws an error if `index` is larger than the `areasCount-1`.
+For example, the `areaCount` property does not include ranges pushed in this way, and the `RangeAreas.getItemAt(index)` throws an error if `index` is larger than `areasCount-1`.
 Similarly, deleting a `Range` object in the `RangeAreas.areas.items` array by getting a reference to it and calling its `Range.delete` method causes bugs: although the `Range` object *is* deleted, the properties and methods of the parent `RangeAreas` object behave, or try to, as if it is still in existence.
+For example, if your code calls `RangeAreas.calculate`, Office will try to calculate the range, but will error because the range object is gone.

 Setting a property on a `RangeAreas` sets the corresponding property on all the ranges in the `RangeAreas.areas` collection.

 The following is an example of setting a property on multiple ranges.
-The function highlights the ranges **F3:F5** and **H3:H5** (and no others).
+The function highlights the ranges **F3:F5** and **H3:H5**.

 ```js
 Excel.run(function (context) {